joeycastillo/pycorder/README.md

 You will need to [order the PCB's from someplace like OSH Park](https://oshpark.com/shared_projects/LN7RGg9E) (I recommend getting it in After Dark), and purchase all the parts on the [PyCorder Bill of Materials](https://octopart.com/bom-tool/ggGZZjZ3).

 The board is hand-solderable, but a word of warning: **this is a relatively advanced build**.
-Almost all of the passive components are 0603 in size, which is at the limit of hand-solderability for many folks.
-A fine-tipped soldering iron is a must.
+The SAM D51 microcontroller is a QFN part, which is best soldered with a hot air reflow station.
+Aside from that, almost all of the passive components are 0603 in size, which is at the limit of hand-solderability for many folks.
+A [fine tip](https://www.adafruit.com/product/1249) for your soldering iron is a must, and a [syringe of flux](https://www.adafruit.com/product/2667) couldn't hurt.

 Pin definitions
 ---------------